rpki-client/rpki-client-container/README.md

 ## Volumes

   * `/etc/tals` - Directory for Trust Anchor Location (TAL) files that `rpki-client` will load by default.
-ARIN TAL must be [downloaded separately](https://www.arin.net/resources/manage/rpki/tal/#downloading-the-arin-tal) in RFC 7730 format, because the ARIN Relying Party Agreement (RPA) must be accepted.
   * `/var/lib/rpki-client` - Directory where `rpki-client` will write the output files.
 By default BIRD and OpenBGPD compatible outputs as well as CSV and JSON formats are generated.
   * `/var/cache/rpki-client` - Directory where `rpki-client` will store the cached repository data.
-To speed-up the performance, persistent storage is recommented.
+To speed up the performance, persistent SSD-based storage is recommented.

-While none of the volumes is required, meaningful usage requires at least persistent storage for `/var/lib/rpki-client` and the ARIN TAL.
+While none of the volumes are required, meaningful usage requires at least persistent storage for `/var/lib/rpki-client`.

 ## Environment Variables